davidsferreira02/lbaw2373/README.md

 ## Working with PostgreSQL

-You will be using __PostgreSQL9.4__ to implement the project.
-We've created a _docker-compose_ file that sets up PostgreSQL9.4 and __pgAdmin4__ locally.
+We've created a _docker-compose_ file that sets up __PostgreSQL9.4__ and __pgAdmin4__ to run as local Docker containers.

-__To start the servers__ you simply run
+From the project root issue the following command:

     docker-compose up

-This will start the database and pgAdmin.
+This will start the database and the pgAdmin tool.
 The database's username is _postgres_ and the password is _pg!lol!2019_.

 You can hit http://localhost:5050 to access __pgAdmin4__ and manage your database.
 On the first usage you will need to add the connection to the database using the following attributes:

     hostname: postgres
     username: postgres
     password: pg!lol!2019

+Hostname is _postgres_ instead of _localhost_ since _Docker composer_ creates an internal DNS entry to facilitate the connection between linked containers.

 ## Developing the project